department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/research-plan.md

 #### Scheduling Flow
 - How easy or difficult is it for Veterans to start the scheduling process via a text (or email) notification and Appointments list task card prompt?
+  **Referral expiration:** Do Veterans find the expiration date on the referral task card helpful?
 - How easy or difficult is it for Veterans to schedule their community care appointments using the new CC scheduling flow?
   - **Referral page:** Do Veterans understand the information included on the Referral page and what it means for their scheduling options?
-  - **Sort and filter:** How easy or difficult is it for Veterans to tailor their provider list via the filter/sort options?
+  - **Sort and filter:**
+    - How easy or difficult is it for Veterans to tailor their provider list via the filter/sort options?
+    - Do Veterans find the sort and filter options helpful when searching for a physical therapist (e.g., provider)?
   - **Review page:** Do Veterans understand the Review page information as it relates to their scheduling choices, and how to edit those choices?
 - Do Veterans expect to find information in this tool for providers that DO NOT offer online scheduling (in order to schedule by phone)?
 - What, if any, scheduling needs or preferences do Veterans have that are not currently addressed in the CC scheduling flow?